Philliec459/Semantic-Segmentation-of-Petrographic-Thin-Sections-using-Keras/README.md

 (At this time I am unable to supply the vgg_unet_1 type of weights file due to a size restriction in GitHub.)

 ## Way Forward
-In the futue we will want to be able to classify the Thin Sections into Petrophysical Rock Types (PRT) based on this image segmentation so that each PRT will have similar Petrophysical properties (Porosity, Permeability) withing each Rock Type.
+In the future we will want to be able to classify the Thin Sections into Petrophysical Rock Types (PRT) based on this image segmentation so that each PRT will have similar Petrophysical properties (Porosity, Permeability) within each Rock Type.
 Since we have the Petrophysical property data for our training set data, we can easily create regressions for these predictions.
 However, is this possible through our image segmentation work?

 ## Trying to Create a more Intuitive Color Scheme